Introducing the very first December Reflections!

 * And for those of you who were expecting this to be the workbook, have no fear!
 The Unravelling the Year Ahead workbook for 2015 will be ready for you NEXT WEEK with an extra treat to help you figure out your word for 2015.

-It’s been 15 months since I wrote the original version of this post so I thought it was time for an update.
-The way I shoot with my iPhone has become even simpler thanks to improved apps and my never-ending desire for ease.
-When I first started taking pictures with my phone I’d go through phases of using a particular app or filter that took my fancy, and, of course, whenever a new bells ’n’ whistles app is released I still download it and give it a try.
+I often get asked how I create images with my iPhone so I thought it was about time I put together a post.
+The short answer is: I don’t actually do much at all.
+When I first started taking pictures with my phone I’d go through phases of using a particular app or filter that took my fancy, and, of course, whenever a new bells ’n’ whistles app is released I still download and give it a try.
 But these days I find myself shooting and editing in pretty much the same way every time.

 Whatever camera you use to take photos, whether it’s film, toy, a DSLR or a phone, I believe it’s the strength of your composition that makes your photo work (or not).
 Doesn’t matter if you’ve used the most expensive camera on the market or the cheapest — it’s not the camera that creates the image, it’s your eye.
 One of the reasons I love shooting with film cameras so much is because it takes me back to photography basics: you set the exposure, compose the shot, focus and shoot.
 I don’t have to fanny around with white balance and the other buttons on my DSLR I haven’t bothered to figure out.
 Likewise, I use my iPhone in an equally simple way.
 I’ve tried plenty of camera apps but they all have too many gizmos — I just want to compose my shot and take it.
 So here’s my very simple (updated) method…